 National Response Plan (NRP): A plan mandated by HSPD-5 that integrates Federal domestic prevention, preparedness, response, and recovery plans into one all-discipline, all-hazards plan.

 Targeted Capability List (TCL): The identification of target levels of capabilities that Federal, State, local, and tribal entities must achieve to perform critical tasks for homeland security missions.
 Capabilities are combinations of resources that provide the means to achieve a measurable outcome resulting from performance of one or more critical tasks, under specified conditions and performance standards.
 The TCL identifies 37 capabilities integral to nationwide all-hazards preparedness, including terrorism.
-View full documentation for the TCL.

 Universal Task List (UTL): The UTL was developed in close consultation with Federal, State, local, and Tribal entities and national associations to help the homeland security community implement the capabilities-based planning process established under HSPD-8.
 The UTL is a "living" document that will continue to be refined and expanded as it is put into practice.

 There are a wide range of resources available to assist health centers in support of emergency management activities.
 Technical assistance related to emergency management also may be available from PCAs that have been engaged in emergency management planning activities in their State and health centers that have already developed EMPs.
 Listed below are a number of Federal references health centers may find helpful.